hjohn/hs.jfx.eventstream/README.md

 The above binding to `model.selectedItemProperty()` will only be present while `listView` is showing.
 If the list view is hidden, the listener is unregistered, and if it is shown again the listener is re-added.
-If the UI is hidden and no longer referenced, it will instantly stop reacting to any changes in the model and will eventually be garbage collected.
+If the UI is hidden, it will instantly stop reacting to any changes in the model and (if also no longer referenced) will eventually be garbage collected.

+## Overview

+WIP...

+Streams distinguish between
+- Stateful streams (ones based on values or with a default value)
+- Stateless streams (ephemeral)

+Difference is that a stateful stream will emit a value on subscribe or when a condition operator becomes true again.
+This is only possible if a value can be emitted from the stream on demand, like values from a property (the property holds the current value can be emitted to a new subscriber or when a condition becomes true again).

+A stateless stream (like invalidations or changes) does not emit anything upon subscription as there is no source that holds a current value.
+A stateless stream can be made stateful with `withDefaultEvent`.

+ReactFX will do this slightly differently; it won't give the default (or current value) to a second subscriber of a stream, only to the first.
+This can be somewhat confusing.